ferenc-attila/comparegeopackagereaders/README.md

 ## Method

 I implemented a class for each library to read layers from the same gpkg.
 These classes create POJO instances.
-I wasn't preoccupied with the question of how to write data into GeoPackage.
+I wasn't interested in the question to write data into GeoPackage.
 My purpose was to write a data reader class as simple as possible.
 I created repeated test cases with Junit5 to measure the running time.
 I didn't make a deep statistical analysis or monitor the computer resources.